 About Jennifer Reck

-Jennifer Reck, Project Director, joined NASHP in 2015.
-She has designed and implemented technical assistance for state learning collaboratives to advance 1) evidence-based policymaking through patient-centered outcomes research and 2) alternative payment models within federally qualified health centers.
-She directs evaluation teams related to Medicaid delivery system and payment reforms, including State Innovation Models, and leads dissemination efforts to engage states with findings from federal initiatives to advance evidence-based preventive care.
+Jennifer Reck is project director of NASHP’s Center for State Prescription Drug Pricing.
+The center works with states to develop model policies to address drug prices, tracks legislation and implementation, and provides technical assistance.
+Since joining NASHP in 2015, she has designed and implemented technical assistance for state learning collaboratives to advance evidence-based policymaking and alternative payment models.
+She has also directed evaluation teams analyzing delivery system and payment reforms, including State Innovation Models, and led efforts to disseminate findings from a federal initiative to advance evidence-based preventive care.

 Entries by Jennifer Reck